 Marc asked for a motion to approve the amended policy.
 Troy moved to approve the policy; Jo-Ann seconded the motion.
 By roll call vote and noting that Sherry Dong was absent it was unanimously

-RESOLVED: to adopt and recommend to the full Council the modifications to the Out of State Travel Approval Policy as presented to the October 12, 2023 Meeting consisting of the following provisions:
+RESOLVED: to adopt and recommend to the full Council the modifications to the Out of State Travel Approval Policy as presented to the Committee at its October 12, 2023 Meeting.